 Name Principle place of Proportion of Ownership Interest

-Name business March 31, 2022 March 31, 2021
+business March 31, 2022 March 31, 2021

 12) North Montney Joint Venture Canada 10.00% 10.00%

 13) Niobrara Shale Project USA 10.00% 10.00%

 14) Mukhaizna Oil Field Oman 17.00% 17.00%

 OTHERS

 15) INDOIL Netherlands B.V.
 E Netherlands 50.00% 50.00%

-- work.
+- A. Exploration License expired on October 7, 2015.
+Consortium has requested Directorate General of Hydrocarbon (DGH) for Appraisal phase, however vide letter dated March 6, 2019, it was opined to carry out Exploration activity instead of Appraisal work.
 Accordingly, Operator requested DGH for extension of exploration period.
-Response from DGH is awaited. - extension.
-Response from DGH is awaited. - block could not be finalized so far with Iranian Authorities. - D. Under Force Majeure since May 20, 2014 - may get delayed due to the political and economic situation in Venezuela.
+Response from DGH is awaited. - B. Appraisal period has expired on February 1,2022.
+Consortium had requested Directorate General of Hydrocarbon (DGH) for extension.
+Response from DGH is awaited. - C. The project 's exploration period ended on 24 June 2009.
+The contractual arrangement with respect to development of the block could not be finalized so far with Iranian Authorities. - D. Under Force Majeure since May 20, 2014 - E. IOC Sweden AB through its JV INDOIL Netherlends B.V has invested in Petrocarabobo project, the outcome of this investment may get delayed due to the political and economic situation in Venezuela.